mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/index.md

 ## Configuring an AWS cloud provider

-When creating an AWS cloud provider, you can choose between `Static` authentication method and [Role-based authentication method][iam_roles].
+When creating an AWS cloud provider, you can choose between the `Static` authentication method and the [Role-based authentication method][iam_roles].

-<p class="message--important"><strong>IMPORTANT: </strong>We highly recommend using the Role-based method as a more secure option.</p>
+<p class="message--important"><strong>IMPORTANT: </strong>We highly recommend using the Role-based method as this is more secure.</p>

-In both cases you going to need a role with a set of minimum capabilities.
+In both cases you need a role with a minimum set of capabilities.

 The role should grant permissions to create the following resources in the AWS account: